luminaryFlowers/niereact/README.md

-# niereact
+# NieReact

-about half a year ago i made a nier automata themed website and i was like "damn this looks good" but i was also like "holy shit this source code sucks balls" so i figure i'll make it better and also make it so other people can also use this
+About half a year ago, I'd made a NieR:Automata themed website for my personal Twitter account to use in place of a Carrd.
+I was happy with how it looked, but the source code wasn't very good.
+I learned how to use React in a group project, liked it, and then figured I should remake the website but with React, and also with an easier to modify JSON file.
+Now you, too, can have a cool NieR website! *Wow!!!!!!!!*

+This is gonna be edited later with more info.